 2006 Editor-in-chief zitty, Das Hauptstadtmagazin, Holtzbrinck Verlag

-zitty, the oldest and best-known Berlin city-guide magazine, published fortnightly.
+zitty, now dead, was back then the oldest and best-known Berlin city-guide magazine, published fortnightly.
 Led a team of 15 editors, developing new formats within the magazine.
-Wrote and commented urban life, pop and social issues.
-Relaunch of the website and data-base.
+Wrote and wondered upon urban life, pop and social issues.
+There was also a relaunch of the website and data-base.

 Conception of a monthly magazine about electronic music and digital culture.
 Co-led a team of 7 editors.
-Managed chaos successfully and with some humor.
-Representation of the brand.
+Managed chaos successfully and with some humour.

 ———————————————————-